DavidUf11/pagination-api-challenge/README.md

 - [Heroku](https://www.heroku.com/) for deployment

 ### Approach
+See [Code](###Code) below for selected code snippets.
 1. To generate a subset of data to return, we can `slice` the original the data set.
 To do so, we will need to dynamically generate start and end indices according to the request's query values (or default values).

 2. Firstly, we need to know if the request contains at least one query parameter.
 If not, we can send the response right away using default values.
-[Code](####Checking-for-at-least-one-query-parameter)

 3. If the response does contain a query, we first need to check the `by` parameter since this defines how we will assign other paramater values.
 We check whether it exists & is a valid value, and then whether to sort by `id` or `name`